 - The water is 70 degrees year-round so it actually might feel warmer in cooler months, meaning don’t hesitate to get in.

-- To avoid confusion make sure you go to the right trailhead, which is just outside of Strawberry, AZ vs. going through Fossil Creek.
+- To avoid confusion make sure you go to the right Bob Bear Trailhead, which is just outside of Strawberry, AZ.
+Do not go to Fossil Creek.

 - It is very hot in the summer months so be prepared with plenty of water and snacks.